SurDno/SRP-Lite/README.md

 - Fixed the Red Forest bridge lowering sequence becoming prematurely unlocked as soon as the player completes the "Go to the army base" task rather than only after the player has transmitted the coordinates to free Leshiy's squad from the space bubble. - Decane
 - Fixed the "Life support system" upgrade for the Freedom Exoskeleton making the player bleed out faster rather than slower as intended. - Talrivian
 - Fixed the "Relief backpack" upgrade for various armors wrongly incrementing the carry weight tooltip value by only 5kg instead of the 15kg actually unlocked by the upgrade. - vlad54rus
+- Fixed the upgrades unlocked by the "Flash drive with data on a psy-protection system" and the "Flash drive with data on reinforced army body armor" being swapped for the SEVA suit at the Garbage bandit mechanic. - Decane
 - Added the missing 'doesn't use shot' attribute text to the "Barrel modification" upgrade tooltip for the Chaser 13. - Decane
 - Added the missing '+15%' handling attribute quantifier text to the "Barrel modification" upgrade tooltip for the Akm 74/2U. - SetaKat
 - Fixed mutants not behaving aggressively on patrol paths linking them to attack-targets unless aggravated by an external force (e.g. the player). - Decane